 Like the Plasmacluster machines, Plasmawaves make a subtle clicking sound in plasma-ion mode as the ionizer cycles.

 Winix 5300 has had a number of noise complaints, most relating to PlasmaWave or fan squealing as the unit ages.

 UtilityPlasmaWave 5300 is EPA EnergyStar certified, a DC Motor burns just 6 watts on low speed.

 Measuring 16.3 by 8.5 by 21.7 inches, Winix PlasmaWave 5300 is compact without being tiny.

 At 15 lbs, it is portable for carry to adjacent rooms, but lack of a handle makes moving awkward.

 Stateside PlasmaWave customer service is handled from suburban Chicago;

-Winix offers a one year limited warranty.
+Winix offers a one year limited warranty, covering purifiers that fail.

 I run the plasma ions without noticing any irritation.